Alexmarques101/Getting-and-Cleaning-Data/README.md

 The data used for this project is available at the following website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-#You can find the script with the R code used to get and clean the dataset: run_analysis.R
+run_analysis.R: This script has the R code used to get and clean the dataset.
+CodeBook.md: This book describes the variables, the data, and any transformations or work that was performed to clean up the data